HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Description

 The branch instruction performs a branch to an instruction address relative location.
-The target address is formed by concatenating adding the "ofs1" and "ofs2" field to form a sign extended immediate value and add it to the current instruction offset.
+The target address is formed by concatenating adding the "ofs1" and "ofs2" field to form a sign extended immediate value, shift by 2 to the left and add it to the current instruction offset.
 The virtual target address is built from the instruction address segment and offset.
 If code translation is disabled, the target address is the absolute physical address.

 #### Operation